-If you’ve recently become a medical marijuana patient, you may be wondering if Medicare will help cover some of your dispensary costs.
+If you’ve recently become a medical marijuana patient, you may wonder if Medicare will help cover some of your dispensary costs.
 Unfortunately, Medicare won’t cover a marijuana prescription.
 But there may be instances when Part C or Part D could help with cannabinoid-based medications.

-While Medicare won’t cover your medical marijuana prescription, there may be some discounts available to you to help lower the cost.
+While Medicare won’t cover your medical marijuana prescription, some discounts may be available to help lower the cost.

 Medicare doesn’t cover medical marijuana.
 Generally, Medicare doesn’t cover alternative therapies.
 Since marijuana isn’t legal federally and Medicare is a federal program, there isn’t a way they could cover this medication.

-Insurance companies don’t have discounted or pre-negotiated rates with dispensaries like they do at pharmacies.
-Many dispensaries do offer loyalty points, where the more you buy from them the more you save on your next purchase.
+Insurance companies don’t have discounted or pre-negotiated rates with dispensaries as they do at pharmacies.
+Many dispensaries offer loyalty points; the more you buy from them, the more you save on your next purchase.

 Medicare won’t pay for any portion of your medical marijuana, but senior discounts are available at many dispensaries.
-Also, some places offer a compassionate care discount for people that have severe disabilities.
+Also, some places offer a compassionate care discount for people with severe disabilities.

 Since the Food and Drug Administration (FDA) hasn’t approved Marijuana and it’s illegal in most states, Medicare won’t cover the medication.
 Many states don’t recognize cannabis as having medicinal properties until it’s legalized on the federal scale, so no type of insurance will cover you in the dispensaries.

-While coverage for your THC inhalation may not be approved, cannabinoid-based medications that are approved by the FDA may have coverage.
+While coverage for your THC inhalation may not be approved, cannabinoid-based medications that the FDA approves may have coverage.

 Currently, Part C plans don’t cover medicinal marijuana.
 These plans only need to be as good as Medicare, so if Medicare starts covering medical marijuana, then Part C plans will too.

 Until then, the only time Part C would cover a marijuana medication would be an FDA-approved cannabinoid medication covered under the Part D portion of your Medicare Advantage plan.
-You need to consult your plan to find out if the policy covers this type of medication, and what steps you need to take, such as prior authorization.
+You need to consult your plan to determine if the policy covers this type of medication and what steps you need to take, such as prior authorization.

 Your Medicare Part D plan could cover medications like Epidolex or Dronabinol because they are FDA approved.
 You need to consult your Part D plan to understand whether your cannabinoid medication will have coverage.